Creeper (band): Musical style, influences and themes

 Sex, Death and the Infinite Void was categorised by critics as rock and roll, gothic rock and glam rock, in addition to incorporating elements of pop punk, rockabilly and country music.
 This era's narrative followed an angel called Roe who comes to the small town of Calvary Falls, based on Dunsmuir, California, intending to warn people that in seven days the apocalypse will come.
 However, he soon finds himself turning to sin and falling in love with Annabelle, a married human woman, with whom he begins an affair.
 Roe is subsequently murdered by Annabelle's husband Buddy Calvary.
 On this album, the band cited their influences as David Bowie's Aladdin Sane, Roy Orbison's Mystery Girl, Roxy Music, T. Rex, Mott the Hoople, the Beatles and Britpop bands such as Suede, Pulp and Oasis.
 NME writer Dannii Leivers described it as "a bombastic, goth rock epic, as theatrical and sweeping as a batwing lace sleeve" and Ashley Perez Hollingsworth of Genre is Dead said that it "isn’t just an album.
 It’s the soundtrack for the movie Creeper has yet to make".
 The album's accompanying EP American Noir was categorised as gothic rock.

 Their third album Sanguivore was categorised by critics as gothic rock and heavy metal.
-The band cited the Sisters of Mercy, Danzig, the Damned, the Cult and Bad for Good as influences.
+The band cited the Sisters of Mercy, Danzig, the Damned, the Cult, Orchestral Manoeuvres in the Dark, Celine Dion, Jim Steinman's Bad for Good (1981), and Nick Cave and the Bad Seeds' Murder Ballads (1996), as influences.